varunadamodaran/twitter-sentiment/README.md

 The `$.when()` function takes one or more promises (or calls to methods that return Promises) and then returns a _new_ Promise that will be fulfilled when all the component functions are finished.
 That Promise's `.then()` callback will be passed _multiple parameters_, one for the data of each component Promise.

 Thus you can wait for both the tweet data and the sentiment data to be loaded before you try and use them.
 You should assign a `sentiment` key to _each_ "tweet' Object whose value is the sentiment of that tweet.
 Your `showTweets()` function (which you should call from here) can then use that value in its display (you may need to modify that function to show an actual value for the sentiment).

+- Don't forget to show the sentiments in your `showTweets()` function!

 You can test this function by calling it and passing it the names of the tweet and sentiment files: